-Erosion /Sediment Control and Stormwater Quality:
+Erosion, Sediment Control and Stormwater Quality Protection:

-The contractor shall give attention to the impact of the construction operations upon natural landscape and shall take care to maintain natural surroundings undamaged at no additional cost to the Department.
+The contractor shall give attention to the impact of the construction operations upon natural landscape, and shall take care to maintain natural surroundings undamaged.
 The contractor shall minimize soil disturbance by implementing Low Impact Development (LID) methods to control erosion as close as possible to the source of disturbance.